ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 and 1 (see the right side of Figure \ref{fig:convergence}).
 This log transform, as part of the temporal normalization, significantly improved data spacing.

-The max number of iterations was set to 200 with each iteration taking six minutes.
-At each iteration we looped over the 11 integration points.
+The maximum number of iterations was set to 200 with each iteration taking approximately six minutes on a 2020 iMac (processor, 3.6 GHz 10-Core Intel Core i9; memory, 64 GB 2667 MHz DDR4) At each iteration we looped over the 11 integration points.
 At each integration point, the velocity field estimate was updated by warping the two immediately adjacent point sets to the integration time point and determining the regularized displacement field between the two warped point sets.
 As with any gradient-based descent algorithm, this field was multiplied by a small step